 Anyone can go the local pet store and pick up the generic dog bed or fish tank, but these 15 pet accessory designs are far beyond what you will find in most big box pet shops.
 Hope you enjoy!

 GLASS BIRD HOUSE

-They may limit its functionality (would you really want to keep your parakeet in there for more than a few minutes at a time?) but it’s certainly a conversation starter— not least because of the noose that acts as a perch.
+They may limit its functionality (would you really want to keep your parakeet in there for more than a few minutes at a time?) but it’s a conversation starter not least because of the noose that acts as a perch.

 URBAN PET HAUS DWELLINGS

 These dwellings are not only real, they can be yours (or rather your pet’s) for a mere $250.
 I’m looking forward to the first time I see one of these sitting beside a matching multimillion dollar human home in the pages of Architectural Digest.

 This sculptural hidey-hole from One Form Design is the perfect haunt for felines too haughty and sophisticated for a discarded box— at the very least it will look better sitting on the floor in their owners’ pads.

 MIJA PLEXI GLASS DOG BED

 Kim Bull’s WOWBOW makes high-end pet furniture that is versatile, modern and timeless.
 The acrylic dog beds and bowl-holders that comprise the Mija collection (named after Bull’s dog,) would be equally at home in a mid-century modern design aesthetic or one that might feature pieces from Karim Rashid.

 MAD FISH TANK

 They created this fish tank as an experiment in space and motion for the designers, who studied the movements of goldfish and translated their observations into a concept that featured the dynamic interplay between internal and external surfaces.

 One wonders whether “Eddie” is a reference to the Jack Russel Terrier who starred on the television show “Frasier,” tormenting its title character with his mangy appearance and trademark stare.

 CORNER LITTER CABINET

-Over the years, litter box designers have become remarkably skilled at protecting cat lovers from the objectionable odors that often accompany feline ownership.
-But not many have attempted to tackle the aesthetic burden a litter box places on home or apartment.
+But few have attempted to tackle the aesthetic burden a litter box places on home or apartment.
 Thankfully, the Corner Litter Cabinet looks nothing like a litter box.

 DUPLEX BIRD CAGE

-Essentially a fish bowl perched atop a bird cage, the Duplex looks vaguely Japanese in the simplicity of its shapes and composition.
+Essentially a fish bowl perched atop a birdcage, the Duplex looks vaguely Japanese in the simplicity of its shapes and composition.
 This Constance Guisset concept may pose the danger of overstimulation to any poor house cat in its vicinity.

-Vintage Renaissance, an Etsy dealer who clearly understands cats, took this lesson to heart and created the Suitcase Bed.
-For added appeal, be sure to line it with you most expensive cashmere sweater.
+Vintage Renaissance, an Etsy dealer who understands cats, took this lesson to heart and created the Suitcase Bed.
+For an added appeal, be sure to line it with you most expensive cashmere sweater.

 URBAN PET HAUS PERCHES

 Cats love to be above the action, which explains why experienced “cat people” rarely keep breakables on their shelves.
 Still, if you can convince your cat to favor these stylish sculptural perches, there might be hope yet for that crystal candelabra.

 ALUMINUM WOWO DOG POD

-It may look a little garish with a white faux fur pad, but replace that with something a bit more understated and the Wowo Dog Pad is a great mid-century expression in an unexpected place.
+It may look a little garish with a white faux fur pad, but replace that with something more understated and the Wowo Dog Pad is a great mid-century expression in an unexpected place.
 Also available in wenge, bamboo, maple and cherry.

 RIVER PLANT AQUARIUM

 It’s a fish tank, it’s a vegetable garden, it’s a self-contained ecosystem, it’s a modernist redefinition of “living room.”
 Mathieu Lehanneur’s vision has always focussed on integrating ecology and design and this installation is no exception.

 DOGLEG DINER STAND

 Food and water bowls are frequently kicked, stepped on, and spilt, leading to messes and occasionally even injury.
-Furthermore, some overzealous eaters are known to begin their meals on one side of the room and finish them on the other, nosing their bowls across the floor as they went dine.
+We know some overzealous eaters to begin their meals on one side of the room and finish them on the other, nosing their bowls across the floor as they went dine.
 Available in an array of colors and sizes.

 EVERYDAY STUDIO CLAW

 The Claw is described by its San Francisco based creators Everyday Studio as a tribute to “Frank Lloyd Gehry during the 1970s.”
 It’s handmade, non-toxic and a million times more attractive than the carpet-covered blocks of wood most people buy to keep their cats’ claws off the curtains.

 LE CORBOSIER PET BED

 If you could afford the real thing, why wouldn’t you want this Le Corbosier inspired miniature sofa from The Cool Dog of Spain to accompany it?
-This dog bed is based on the LC2 line designed by the early 20th century modernist and manufactured by Cassina.
+They base this dog bed on the LC2 line designed by the early 20th century modernist and manufactured by Cassina.